-After you conduct a vulnerability assessment to identify and prioritize your vulnerabilities, you can perform a cyber risk assessment to measure the information value and threat components in the equation above.
+After you conduct a vulnerability assessment to identify and prioritize your vulnerabilities, you can perform a cyber risk assessment to determine the information value and threat components in the equation above.

-A cyber risk assessment analyzes your cybersecurity risks to help inform stakeholders and decision-makers and support proper risk response.
+A cyber risk assessment analyzes your cybersecurity risks so that you can inform stakeholders and decision-makers and support proper risk response.
 Cyber risk assessments also provide an executive summary to help stakeholders make informed security decisions.

 Once the tester has identified a potential risk and wants to figure out how serious it is, the first step is to estimate the likelihood.
-This is a rough measure of how likely an attacker could exploit a particular vulnerability.
+This is a rough measure of an attacker’s ability to exploit a particular vulnerability.
 It is not necessary to be overly precise in this estimate.
-Identifying whether the likelihood is low, medium or high is sufficient.
+Identifying whether the likelihood is low, medium, or high is sufficient.

-Here are the steps that you would take to complete a thorough cyber risk assessment using the high-medium-low method to measure cybersecurity risk:
+Here are the steps to complete a thorough cyber risk assessment using the high-medium-low method to measure cybersecurity risk:

-Next, identify your assets and determine the scope of the assessment.
-This will allow you to prioritize which assets you should assess.
-For example, you don’t need to evaluate every building, employee, trade secret, vehicle, or piece of office equipment.
+Next, identify assets and determine the scope of the assessment.
+This will allow you to prioritize which assets should be assessed.
+For example, you don’t need to evaluate every building, employee, trade secret, vehicle, or office equipment.

-A cyber threat is a vulnerability that could be exploited, harming your organization or stealing data.
-Hackers, malware, and other IT security risks are apparent threats, including natural disasters, system failure, human error, and adversarial threats such as third-party vendors.
+A cyber threat is a vulnerability that could be exploited to harm the organization or steal data.
+Hackers, malware, and other IT. security risks are apparent threats, including natural disasters, system failure, human error, and adversarial threats like third-party vendors.

 Threats that affect every organization include unauthorized access, misuse of information by authorized users, data leaks, loss of data, and service disruption.
-After identifying your organization’s threats, you also need to assess their impact.
+After identifying the organization’s threats, you must also assess their impact.

-Now that you’ve identified what might happen at a theoretical level, you need to address what actually could happen in reality: What are your vulnerabilities?
-A vulnerability is a weakness that a threat can exploit to breach security, harm your organization, or steal sensitive data.
+Now that you’ve identified what might happen theoretically, you need to address what could happen in reality: What are the vulnerabilities?
+A vulnerability is a weakness that a threat can exploit to breach security, harm the organization, or steal sensitive data.

 Tools and methods to identify vulnerabilities include vulnerability analysis, audit reports, the NIST cybersecurity vulnerability database, vendor data, incident response teams, and software security analysis.
 Examine both software-based and physical vulnerabilities during this step.

 Now you have the information value, threats, vulnerabilities, and controls.
-Next, identify how likely it is that these cyber risks will happen and the harm that may occur if they do.
-Then you can use your findings to determine how much to allocate for mitigating each identified cyber risk.
+Next, identify how likely these cyber risks will happen and the harm that may occur if they do.
+Then you can use your findings to decide how much to allocate for mitigating each identified cyber risk.

-Finally, develop a risk assessment report to support budget, policies, and procedures management decision-making.
-Describe each threat’s risk, vulnerabilities, asset value, potential impact, and likelihood of occurrence, along with control recommendations.
+Finally, develop a risk assessment report to support budget, policies, procedures, and management decision-making.
+Describe each threat’s risk, potential impact, likelihood of occurrence, and control recommendations.

 Although widely used, this high-medium-low qualitative method to calculate cybersecurity risk is still complex.
 For example, you must assign value to information as critical, major, or minor; calculate the likelihood and harm of various scenarios; and prioritize risks based on the cost of prevention versus information value.

-Statistical analysis is the science of collecting, exploring, and presenting large amounts of data to discover underlying patterns and trends.
-Although using statistical analysis to measure cyber risk may seem obvious, it’s not the traditional method of choice.
+Statistical analysis is the study of large amounts of data to discover underlying patterns and trends.
+Although using statistical analysis to measure cyber risk may seem obvious, it’s not the traditional method.

-Richard Seiersen, a one-time general manager of cybersecurity and privacy at GE Healthcare and CISO at Twillo, is an advocate for simplifying cybersecurity risk measurement.
+Richard Seiersen, a one-time general manager of cybersecurity and privacy at GE Healthcare and CISO at Twillo, advocates for simplifying cybersecurity risk measurement.
 In his recent book, “How to Measure Anything in Cybersecurity,” Seiersen and co-author Douglas Hubbard discuss using probabilistic programming and statistical analysis to measure cyber risk.

 Using statistical analysis to measure other types of risk is nothing new; Seiersen notes that “risks have been measured in far more complex situations — flooding, droughts, military logistics, etc.” But when using statistical analysis to measure cybersecurity risk, the challenge seems to be how.